 Current Ashtons Legal Pleural Thickening & Asbestosis Provisional Damages claims

-Phoebe recently acted for Mr J from Suffolk who worked as a retained firefighter for over 30 years.
+Ashtons abestos team recently acted for Mr J from Suffolk who worked as a retained firefighter for over 30 years.
 Mr J was not provided with any respiratory protection whilst raking through the debris following factory and other industrial fires.
 The claim was heavily contested by the defendants and the matter settled on a provisional damages basis 3 weeks before trial at the Royal Courts of Justice.
 Mr J was over the moon with the result and provided an article in the local press raising awareness of the dangers of asbestos and the fact that his former employers did not do enough to protect his former colleagues.
-Phoebe comments “Sadly we are seeing a huge rise in firefighters who have been diagnosed with asbestos related diseases and this can be compared to the situation following 911 in America where a number of firefighters and first responders have also been diagnosed or been killed by asbestos disease”.
+Our asbestos team comments “Sadly we are seeing a huge rise in firefighters who have been diagnosed with asbestos-related diseases and this can be compared to the situation following 911 in America where a number of firefighters and first responders have also been diagnosed or been killed by asbestos disease”.

 Client Liaison Managers

 Our clients who are suffering from pleural thickening and other asbestos diseases also have the benefit of our Client Liaison Managers, Caroline Trinder and Gillian Webber, who routinely attend patient’s homes to make an occupational health assessment of their home and garden to ensure that they are safe and to improve their overall quality of life.

 For individual advice, please contact Martyn Hayward on firstname.lastname@example.org or call 01223 431112.